Onestroke1/Sentiment-Analysis-Web-App/README.md

 ## Sentiment-Analysis-Website

 This is an academic project to predict the sentiment of a movie review as being a negative review or positive review.
+The notebook and Python files provided here result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
+This project assumes some familiarity with SageMaker, XGBoost, Pytorch, and natural language processing tools such as Natural Language Toolkit (NLTK) and Beautiful Soup.

 ## Hardware Requirement
 This project is designed to run in the Amazon Web Services (AWS) cloud environment.